 countries have access to these dangerous weapons and future human exposure

 HistoryMost nerve agents belong to a group of chemicals called "organophosphates".
 The first of these chemicals was made in 1854 and was originally developed to be used to control insects and save crops.
 The first nerve agent (called "Tabun" or "GA") for military use was made in Germany in 1936.
 Another nerve agent, "sarin" or "GB," was made in 1938 and "Soman" or "GD" was made in 1944.
 It appears that these nerve agents were not used by the Germans during World War II.
 However, it has been estimated that the Germans had stockpiles of tons of both Tabun and Sarin.
 The United States and Russia continued producing and stockpiling these nerve agents after the War.
 In the 1950s another nerve agent, "VX," was produced in England.

-Breathing a lethal dose of these chemical can kill in 15 minutes; a lethal dose on the skin can kill in only 1-2 minutes!!
+Breathing a lethal dose or getting a lethal dose on the skin can kill in only a few minutes!
 To get an idea of how deadly these chemicals are, do the math.

 1 kilogram = 1,000 gm = 2.2 lbs 1 gm = 1,000 mg = 0.0022 lbs 10 mg = 0.000022 lbs10 mg (0.000022 lbs) is not much more than a single grain of rice!!

 Nerve agents are clear and colorless and may have no odor or a faint, sweetish smell.
 They are all extremely dangerous and they can enter the body through the air or on contact with the skin.
 They can be released using bombs, missiles, spray tanks, rockets and land mines.
 VX is the most deadly and Tabun is the least deadly (although still very hazardous).
 Nerve agents are more dense than air so they are especially dangerous to people in low areas.